 \section{Introduction}

 With the rising capabilities of large language models (LLMs), they are increasingly employed to solve classical security problems, such as synthesizing firewall rules~\cite{huang2024large}, detecting security bugs~\cite{mhatre2025llm}, or formal verification~\cite{orenes2023using}, among others.
-We turn our attention to access control, an area known for imposing a high cognitive burden on users~\cite{felt2012android}, often resulting in suboptimal decisions~\cite{egelman2013choice,fang2010privacy}.
+We turn our attention to access control, an area known for imposing a high cognitive burden on users~\cite{felt2012android} that often results in suboptimal decisions~\cite{egelman2013choice,fang2010privacy}.

-We investigate whether we can reduce this burden by relying on a state-of-the-art LLM to make personalized runtime decisions on behalf of the user.
-To reduce the setup cost of such a system, we want to avoid approaches that would require gathering a large set of data points from the user or require retraining or fine-tuning the model to learn the user's preferences.
-Instead, we ask the user to provide their \textit{privacy statement}, a short natural-language description of their access control preferences.
-The LLM then makes decisions based on this statement and the contextual factors surrounding an access request provided in its context, balancing user requirements and security considerations.
+We investigate whether we can reduce this burden by relying on state-of-the-art LLMs to make personalized runtime decisions on behalf of the user, specifically in the context of smartphone app permissions.
+To reduce the setup cost of such a system, we want to avoid approaches that would require gathering a large set of data points from the user or require retraining or fine-tuning the model to learn their preferences.
+Instead, we ask the user to provide a \textit{privacy statement}, a short natural-language description of their access control preferences.
+The LLM then makes decisions based on this statement, the request context, and its trained knowledge, balancing user requirements and security considerations.

-Using LLMs to accurately reflect users' privacy preferences and make access control decisions is non-trivial and poses several challenges.
-First, the quality of the LLM inference is often dependent on the input~\cite{he2024doespromptformattingimpact}.
+Using LLMs to make safe access control decisions that reflect users' privacy preferences is non-trivial and poses several challenges.
+First, the quality of LLM inference is dependent on the input~\cite{he2024doespromptformattingimpact}.
 Therefore, poorly expressed privacy preferences may result in less accurate access control decisions.
-Second, it is well documented that self-reported behavior, specifically in the context of security, often suffers from bias~\cite{fisher2000social} and the privacy paradox ~\cite{norberg2007privacy,acquisti2015privacy}, resulting in a divergence between reported preference and actual actions~\cite{wash2010folk}.
-Third, limitations of LLMs, such as hallucinations~\cite{rawte2023survey} or biases~\cite{bias_llms} might lead to undesired decision making.
-In this work, we therefore ask the following question: \textit{Can existing LLMs derive users' privacy preferences from a few user-provided instructions and take access control decisions on behalf of the users?}
+Second, it is well documented that self-reported behavior, particularly in the context of security, often suffers from bias~\cite{fisher2000social} and the privacy paradox~\cite{norberg2007privacy,acquisti2015privacy}, resulting in a divergence between reported preference and actual actions~\cite{wash2010folk}.
+Third, limitations of LLMs, such as hallucinations~\cite{rawte2023survey} or biases~\cite{bias_llms}, might lead to undesired decision-making.
+In this work, we therefore ask the following question: \textit{Can LLMs derive users' privacy preferences from a few user-provided instructions and make access control decisions on their behalf?}